BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/05_4a_Interlude_Using_Curl.md

 ### Know Your User Name

-In order to speak with the `bitcoind` port, you need a user name and password.
+In order to speak with the `bitcoind` port, you need an RPC user name and password.
 These were created as part of your initial Bitcoin setup, and can be found in `~/.bitcoin/bitcoin.conf`.

 For example, here's our current setup: